Michael Jackson was a Proud Black Man

 Michael Jackson: A Black Man's Dream (made by @phonchrist):

-Michael Jackson morphed into a BLACK PANTHER in one of his most famous short movies. en.wikipedia.org/wiki/Black_Panther_Party When Black or White premiered for the first time on Fox, MTV and BET, it is estimated that 500 million people watched.
+Then Michael Jackson morphed into a BLACK PANTHER. en.wikipedia.org/wiki/Black_Panther_Party When Black or White premiered for the first time on Fox, MTV and BET, it is estimated that 500 million people watched.
 A staggering 1/2 BILLION people watched it.

 Michael´s admiration for Africa: